Rethinking Content and Style: Exploring Bias for Unsupervised Disentanglement: Exploring Inductive Bias for Unsupervised C-S Disentanglement

 For these solutions, we show the qualitative and quantitative comparisons in Figure~\ref{fig:ablation_model} and Table~\ref{tbl:Ablation_tech} respectively to verify their effectiveness.
-Furthermore, discrimination-based and NLL-based solutions need extra optimization terms which introduce instability.
+Furthermore, discrimination-based and negative log-likelihood (NLL)-based solutions need extra optimization terms which introduce instability.
 In our work, we mainly adopt normalization-based solution to meet the \emph{\textbf{$\Psi$-constraint}}.

 As shown in Figure~\ref{fig:model}, we can use the \texttt{C-S DisMo} before the generator, denoted as the \texttt{Single C-S DisMo framework}.
 We can also insert it before each layer of the generator to provide multiple paths for disentanglement, denoted as the \texttt{Multiple C-S DisMo framework}.
-For more details, please refer to Appendix A.